-Well, I had these problems!
-I had high levels of noise because of plasma televisions and other RFI.
-I will give you a quite good solution which helped me finishing many QSO’s without missing too much.
-This I do by using online SDRs.
+I had high levels of noise because of plasma televisions/RFI.
+I will give you a good solution which helped me through several QSO’s by using an online KiwiSDR.

 What is Catsync?